How to Value a Domain Name Based on the Number of Registered Extensions.

 If you’re like most domain investors, especially those driven by emotion, participating in expiring domain auctions is likely a rollercoaster experience, to say the least.

 It’s the thrill of watching seconds tick off only to be outbid at the last moment and the clock reset.
 Or maybe the back-and-forth nature of auctions brings you an adrenaline rush and not the given name.

 Whatever the case may be, if you are an emotion-driven or emotionless data-driven domain investor, I would like to share a simple tool with you to help gauge and value a domain name based on the number of registered extensions.

 While it’s not the only tool to live or die by when assessing or buying domains, I believe it will help you quickly assess in seconds whether you should throw the old proxy bid at a given domain or let it pass on by.

 Don’t be like the dog that chases every car only to catch it and not ever have had a clear idea and plan for what to do with it — a common challenge and pitfall for most domain investors, especially when first entering into the industry.

 Nevertheless, the tool I recommend for quickly assessing a domain name based on the number of registered extensions is dotDB.com.
 It’s a simple, easy, and FREE tool to use with the capability of API should you consider paying for Expert membership.

-The interface is lighting fast and intuitive to use and understand.
+The interface is lightning-fast and intuitive to use and understand.
 Unfortunately, although it displays Export All Results, you have to upgrade to a Pro or Expert account to take advance of this feature (same with API).

-In addition, dotDB offers advanced features on it’s home page by simply click the Advanced Options toggle and select from any of the following options to help narrow down search results:
+In addition, dotDB offers advanced features on its home page by simply clicking the Advanced Options toggle and selecting from any of the following options to help narrow down search results:

 - Include or exclude alphabets, digits, hyphens, and IDNs